arbor-sim/arbor/doc/simd_api.rst

 ``simd_detail::simd_traits<C>`` to look up the SIMD width, and associated types.

 All the required SIMD operations are given by static member functions of *C*.

+Some arguments to static member functions use a tag class (``simd_detail::tag``) parameterized on a concrete implementation class for dispatch purposes.

 Minimal implementation
 ^^^^^^^^^^^^^^^^^^^^^^